The Paleo Diet

 Q: Will I lose weight on Paleo Plan?

 A: The short answer to this question is yes, probably.
 That is, if you need to lose weight.
 The Paleo diet tends to help people get to their optimal weight, so if you need to lose fat, you’ll lose fat, and if you need to gain muscle, you’ll gain muscle (or both).
 For a more detailed answer, click here.

 Q: Is Paleo Plan safe for diabetics?

 Absolutely!
 Diabetes is the decreased ability of your body to use glucose, especially in the form of simple, refined sugars.
 So since this meal plan eliminates refined sugars and grains (the foods that most adversely affect blood sugar), it’s actually very effective for diabetics.
 Eating a diet rich in good fats and proteins like those we include in the Paleo Plan recipes is one of the best things you can do for your blood sugar control.
-If you are diabetic and you do decide to make this change in your diet, you’ll want to make sure you watch your blood glucose levels very closely, especially if you take insulin or medications for it, and consult with your doctor if necessary.
+If you are diabetic and you do decide to make this change in your diet, you’ll want to make sure you watch your blood glucose levels very closely, especially if you take insulin or medications for it, and consult with your doctor.
 A lot of people are surprised by how quickly their blood glucose levels decrease after starting this way of eating.

 Following the Paleo Plan